 - Vigilor-Prime: 225 points

-The Prime adds 1 more ranged attack (3 instead of 2) and 10 more wounds (30) for a valid alternative profile if you need a support hero different from the ones above.
+The Prime adds 1 more ranged attack (3 instead of 2) and few more wounds for a valid alternative profile if you need a support hero different from the ones above.

 And the reason is the Vigilors’ special ability: Guiding Lightning.
-It costs only a Double and basically creates a beacon for other fighters to target the same enemy: add +1 to all attacks that target the same enemy that was targeted by one of the ranged attacks of this fighter.
+It costs a Triple now and basically creates a beacon for other fighters facing the same enemy: add +1 to all attacks that target the same enemy that was previously selected by one of the ranged attacks of this fighter.

 You would use it against the toughest opponents to ensure more attacks go through.
-At the cost of a Double is a bargain if you are in the right situation.
+As a Triple is not always easy to pull off, but is quite good in the right situation.
 It may allow another leader to finish off his opponent and then perform a bonus move (using Shock and Awe).

 Another advantage of the Vigilors is their 5″ Movement that makes them the second fastest unit in the warband (behind the 6″ of a Gryph-hound).

 - Annihilator-Prime with Meteoric Hammer: 180 points